 Now just because it isn’t complicated to get started doesn’t it mean it can’t get as complicated as you’d like it.
 I’m sure there are settings that Cura experts have never thought about touching.

-This really is a short list when you seen just how many settings there are, but luckily, you don’t have to worry about most of the settings.
+This really is a short list when you have seen just how many settings there are, but luckily, you don’t have to worry about most of the settings.
 Cura has default ‘profiles’ which give you a list of already done for you settings that you can input.

 This profile usually works great by itself, but it can take a little tweaking on the nozzle & bed temperature before you get some great prints.